chubbyhippo/kanata-settings/README.md

 Cmd+Shift+4) is on `x`, the emoji picker (Win+. / Cmd+Ctrl+Space) on `z`, and `c` / `v` tap Shift / Ctrl twice for you — IntelliJ's Search Everywhere and Run Anything.
-So hold FUN with `z` for the right-hand F-keys, or with the right pinky (`/`) for the left-hand mnemonics. (mac: the physical fn/Globe key is untouched, so fn-row media functions still work.)
+So hold FUN with `z` for the right-hand F-keys, or with the right pinky (`/`) for the left-hand mnemonics.
+While FUN is held, the physical F-row also types plain F1–F12 — on mac that's the way to reach real F-keys, since the bare F-row carries the Apple media functions (see the DEF map) and fn+F can't swap meanings under kanata (the fn/Globe key itself stays untouched).

 ### MOUSE — toggle with `z`+`x` (tap `q` to exit)